bhauman/figwheel-main/docs/tutorial.md

 ```

 When we want to deploy our final project we are normally going to want
-to produce a single JavaScript file, to made load times more efficient.
+to produce a single JavaScript file, to make load times more efficient.

 All of the other `:optimizations` modes produce a single file as output.